Name _____________________________________

 e) Inhibiting the differentiation and activation of osteoclasts

-a) can measure the mass of hormone
+a) can measure the mass of hormone21.
+The specificity of hormones is due to:

 b) is more essential for protein and peptide hormones than for steroids